 After completing my Bachelor’s Degree at the University of California, Davis, I returned to the Central Valley in 2002 to attend San Joaquin College of Law.
 Since 2007, I have been actively involved with the Central Valley La Raza Lawyers Association, and was the 2010 LRLA President.
 I have served on the Central Valley La Raza Lawyers Association’s Executive Board for the last 5 years.

 Through my involvement with La Raza Lawyers Association, I became a volunteer attorney for Central California Legal Services’ Project First Step, providing legal representation to victims of domestic violence.
 In 2011, I joined the board of California Rural Legal Assistance, a nonprofit legal services program that strives for legal justice and human rights for California’s rural poor.
-My father and now Law Partner, Frank Ramirez, is a former CRLA attorney.
+My father and former law partner, Frank Ramirez, is a former CRLA attorney.
 I grew up hearing about the cases he worked on while at CRLA, and the impact they had on improving the working conditions for farmworkers.
 This is the reason I wanted to be an attorney at an early age.